WBFF: History

-Sinclair purchased Abry Communications, owner of WNUV, in 1994.
+Sinclair purchased ABRY Communications, owner of WNUV, in 1994.
 As duopolies were not allowed at the time, channel 54 was spun off to Glencairn Ltd., a company owned by former Sinclair executive Edwin Edwards.
 However, Glencairn's stock was almost entirely owned by the Smith family.
 In effect, Sinclair now had a duopoly in Baltimore—and had emasculated its major rival in its hometown.
 Sinclair further circumvented the rules by taking over WNUV's operations under a local marketing agreement (LMA), with WBFF as senior partner.

 Sinclair tried to buy Glencairn outright in 2001, but was unable to buy WNUV due to the FCC's rules on duopolies.
-Despite its relatively large size, the Baltimore market has only seven full-power stations (or six, if two stations licensed in the market that are operated by Maryland Public Television are treated as one)—two fewer than what FCC regulations allow to legally permit a duopoly (the FCC requires a market to have eight unique station owners once a duopoly is formed, effectively limiting duopolies to markets with at least nine full-power stations).
+Despite its relatively large size, the Baltimore market has only seven full-power stations (or six, if two stations licensed in the market that are operated by Maryland Public Television are treated as one)—two fewer than what FCC regulations allowed to legally permit a duopoly (the FCC required a market to have eight unique station owners once a duopoly was formed, effectively limiting duopolies to markets with at least nine full-power stations).
 Glencairn changed its name to Cunningham Broadcasting and retained ownership of WNUV.
-However, nearly all of Cunningham's stock is held in trusts owned by the Smiths.
-This de facto duopoly continues to this day, while the close relationship between Sinclair and Glencairn/Cunningham has led to claims that Cunningham is merely a corporate shell that Sinclair uses in order to evade FCC ownership restrictions.
+However, nearly all of Cunningham's stock is held in trusts owned by the Smith family.
+This de facto duopoly continues to this day, while the close relationship between Sinclair and Glencairn/Cunningham has led to claims that Cunningham is a corporate shell that Sinclair uses in order to evade FCC ownership restrictions.

-While WBFF entered the new century thriving as both locally and as a Fox affiliate, its network partner threatened the station's immediate future.
+While WBFF entered the new century thriving both locally and as a Fox affiliate, its network partner threatened the station's immediate future.
 In 2001, Fox's parent company, the News Corporation, became the new owner of Baltimore's UPN affiliate WUTB (the former WMET-TV) through its purchase of most of Chris-Craft Industries' television holdings.
 Rumors abounded that Fox was considering moving its programming from WBFF to WUTB.
 In a move made clearly to protect its home interests, Sinclair persuaded Fox to sign a long-term contract to keep WBFF with the network.
 The same threat re-emerged in January 2006, when UPN owner CBS Corporation and Time Warner, owners of The WB Television Network, announced that those two networks would be shut down and replaced by the new CW Television Network.
 However, a month after The CW's formation, News Corporation announced that WUTB and its other UPN affiliates would become the nuclei of its new MyNetworkTV service.